Beelzebub2/aesi-website/flowcharts/website_flowchart.md

 - JSON-based content management
 - Real-time data loading

-The website serves as a comprehensive educational platform focused on Probability and Statistics, with plans for additional subjects in development.
+The website serves as a comprehensive educational platform focused on Probability and Statistics, with two main subjects currently available:

+- **Probabilidade e Estatística**: Complete subject with Quiz, Calculator, Discovery, and Podcasts features
+- **Análise Estatística**: Growing subject with Quiz functionality

+All features are fully translation-driven, responsive, and include advanced interactive elements.